 Make sure you consider…

 Your elearning dream team might look different to others you’ve seen or worked in before, and that’s ok.
 It’s all about getting the best out of the individuals in your team.
 As long as your team configuration is based on the skill sets you have available and the goals you’re trying to achieve, you’ll be on your way to creating high quality elearning, efficiently.
+See this in-depth guide that sets out the steps your team can take for successful online learning.

 If you’re at the start of your journey and are wondering how to grow an elearning team into one of these configurations, check out our insights on how the best L&D leaders help their teams succeed.